Table of Contents

 It is useful to know that the diary can be used to set daily exercise goals, which are great for improving your mental health and keeping depression at a safe distance.

-For an added level of privacy, you can set up a passcode and make sure that no one else can access the application.
+For an added level of privacy, you can set up a passcode and make sure that no one else can access the application on your phone.

 It is also important to be aware of the fact that the application will be constantly updated, in accordance with the user feedback.
 The main idea is to improve the application so that your every need is met.
 In the end, you will have an application that is easy to use, regardless of your age, occupation or background.